What Is Clicker Training For Cats? Does It Work?

 Stopping An Unwanted Behavior

 As odd as it may sound, you can also stop unwanted behaviors using clicker training.
 In fact, you don’t even need to tell them to stop the old behavior.
+Examples of ways you can use clicker training to stop a behavior include:

-If this still doesn’t make sense, think about it like this: Can you cat be both sitting still in their cheese fort (yes, you read that correctly) and running out the front door at the same time?
 Those behaviors are physically impossible for your cat to do at the same time.
 By training your cat to do the behavior you’re okay with, they won’t be able to do the one you’re not okay with.
-You’ll teach them to not do the behavior by teaching them to do something else instead.
+They won’t even be able to do the other behavior and they’ll be really motivated to do the incompatible behavior!

 When Is Clicker Training Not A Great Solution?